MabbottLab/MEGneto/README.md

 - AAL 116 region atlas, but truncated to just regions 1-90 to exclude cerebellar regions
 - Yeo 7-network parcellation into visual, somatomotor, dorsal and ventral attention, default, limbic, frontoparietal
 - Yeo 17-network parcellation
+- Brainnetome parcellation (although the number of regions here greatly outranks the rank of the sensors)

 See also:
 - `ft_read_mri` to import T1 template from spm8